-Buildings 50 years
+50 years

-Building improvements 10 years
+10 years

-Improvements other than buildings 10 years
+10 years

-Library books 15 years
+15 years

-Equipment 10 years
+10 years

-Leasehold improvements 15 years
+15 years

 Long-Lived Asset Impairment

 The University evaluates the recoverability of the carrying value of long-lived assets whenever events or circumstances indicate the carrying amount may not be recoverable.
 If a long-lived asset is tested for recoverability and the undiscounted estimated future cash flows expected to result from the use and eventual disposition of the asset are less than the carrying amount of the asset, the asset cost is adjusted to fair value and an impairment loss is recognized as the amount by which the carrying amount of a long-lived asset exceeds its fair value.